vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 Moreover, you don't need to modify the Android framework or rebuild AOSP or any of its components.
 Lastly you are able to implement the analysis system on real-world devices as well.
 This feature is realy useful, expecially when dealing with malware.
 As the techniques for Android malware detection are progressing, malware also fights back through deploying advanced code encryption and emulation detection techniques ([Rage against the virtual machine: hindering dynamic analysis of android malware.](http://www.cs.columbia.edu/~mikepo/papers/ratvm.eurosec14.pdf))

-The ARTHook furter supports loading "patch" code (code which override target method) from DEX file.
+The ARTDroid furter supports loading "patch" code (code which override target method) from DEX file.
 This enable the "patch" code to be written in Java and thus semplifies interacting with the target application and the Android framework (Context, etc...).

-ARTHook uses [ADBI]() from Collin Mulliner and requires the root privilege on the device.
+ARTDroid uses [ADBI]() from Collin Mulliner and requires the root privilege on the device.

-## How does ARTHook works? ##
+## How does ARTDroid works? ##

 So far I introduced how the ART internals works and what is the code-path called for lookup virtual-methods.
 Let's go into the framework details.